wavefrontHQ/docs/pages/doc/trace_data_query.md

     </tbody>
     </table>

-3. Optional.
-Fill in one or both of these fields to return only traces of a minimum or maximum length:
+3. Fill in one or both of these fields to return only traces of a minimum or maximum length:
     <table style="width: 100%">
     <colgroup>
     <col width="20%"/>